mfocchi/CoppeliaSim/programming/ros2_packages/sim_ros2_interface/README.md

 Add `--cmake-args -DCMAKE_BUILD_TYPE=Debug` if you are encountering a runtime error (e.g. crash, unexpected behavior, etc...).

-Note: *gcc* can fail compile the plugin when a large number of interfaces is compiled in.
+Note: *gcc* is known to fail compile the plugin when a large number of interfaces is compiled in.
 Use *clang* in that case, i.e.:

  ```
  sudo apt install clang